 - Arrival at charming and exotic city engrossed with ancient temples and tradition.
 Fused with lively markets and the bustle of spice sellers and merchants.

-We will start off visiting Kathmandu Durbar Square, the traditional heart of Kathmandu and an architecturally extraordinary complex of ancient palaces, temples, courtyards, and shrines.
 You are then taken to Swayambhunath (monkey temple) which is the magnificent ancient religious architecture and center faith of Hinduism and Buddhism.
 Its lofty white dome and dazzling golden spire are visible from far and wide.
-Upon arriving at the top, you can hear the Buddhist songs “om mani paddle hum” resound everywhere.
-The candles and aromatic fragrance of incense that burn constantly create a serene vibe, and we can turn the enormous prayer wheels which encircle the stupa.
+Upon arriving at the top, you can hear the Buddhist songs “Om Mani Padme Hum” resound everywhere.
+The candles and the aromatic fragrance of incense that burns constantly create a serene vibe, and we can turn the enormous prayer wheels which encircle the stupa.

-Next, is Buddhist shrine of Boudhanath, one of the largest stupas in the world as well as the sacred Buddhist sites in Kathmandu.
+Buddhist shrine of Boudhanath, one of the largest stupa in Nepal as well as the sacred Buddhist sites in Kathmandu.
 You will observe the monk chant in the prayer hall while people lighting butter lamps and reciting mantras.
 You can see the vibrant prayer flags tied

 Further, we visit Pashupatinath temple, a Hindu shrine dedicated to Lord Shiva located on the bank of Bagmati River.
-You can see elaborately dressed holy men meditating outside the temple and pilgrims placing offerings at the shrines.
-You can also observe people performing religious ritual and funeral pyres burn at open-air cremation.
+You can see elaborately dressed holy men meditatingoutside the temple and pilgrims placing offerings at the shrines.
+You can also observe people performing the religious ritual and funeral pyres burn at open-air cremation.

 - Day 03: Kathmandu– Pokhara (895m/2,938ft) 25 mins flight – Nayapul (1,074m/3,525ft) 1hr drive – Birethati (1,025m/3,362ft) 30 mins hike